Mathematics

 Partnerships with parents

 In September parents are invited to attend a whole school development plan meeting where they are informed of school priorities and year group overviews.
-Also parents are informed on how they can help child at home by attending class information sessions.
+Also, parents are informed on how they can help child at home by attending class information sessions.
 Parents are kept informed of topics that are being covered through a newsletter sent half-termly.
-During Parents' Evenings curricular targets are shared and a written report is completed annually in the Summer Term.
-Homework reinforces class work or curricular target work and aims to promote enjoyment in the subject.
+During Parents' Evenings targets are shared to ensure parents know how well their child is doing and what they need to do further to improve.
+A written report is completed annually in the Summer Term.
+Homework reinforces class work and aims to promote enjoyment in the subject.

 Woodcocks' Well CE VA Primary School